swiftlang/swift/docs/SIL.rst

   optimizations that might otherwise break code in other modules.
 Internal functions are given ``private`` linkage in LLVM IR.
-- The ``thunk`` specifier indicates that the function was generated as an adapter thunk to interface with a C or Objective-C declaration imported from Clang.
-These thunks are generated lazily and given ``linkonce_odr`` linkage in LLVM IR.
+- The ``thunk`` specifier indicates that the function was generated as an adapter thunk, for example, to provide a Swift-calling-convention interface to a C or Objective-C function, or to partially apply a curried function or method.
+These thunks are generated lazily and given ``hidden linkonce_odr`` linkage in LLVM IR.

 Basic Blocks